Get the latest, first

 Conclusion

 While “shift left” security practices, like image scanning, provide substantial value.
-However, practitioners must be careful not to overlook threats that slip through the cracks.
+However, practitioners must not overlook threats that slip through the cracks.
 Comprehensive image analysis extending beyond just CVEs to also cover malware, viruses, and other malicious code is critical for robust cloud-native security postures.
 Thus ensuring speed and agility without sacrificing protection.

 Check out the ARMO’s KDR Github repo for more information about KDR.